 and the asymptotic behavior of the variance was established in \cite{KKW}; it holds that

-where $\mathcal{N}_\ell$ is the size of the lattice points lying on the radius-$\sqrt{\ell}$ circle \cite{KKW} and $c_\ell$ is the leading coefficient, depending on the distribution of the lattice points on the circle.
-Hence, as mentioned before, the ``Berry's cancellation" phenomenon \cite{Berry1977} takes place also for the toral nodal length.
+where $\mathcal{N}_\ell$ is the number of lattice points lying on the radius-$\sqrt{\ell}$ circle (\cite{KKW}) and $c_\ell$ is the leading coefficient, depending on the distribution of the lattice points on the circle.
+Hence, as mentioned before, the ``Berry's cancellation" phenomenon (\cite{Berry1977}) takes place also for the toral nodal length.
 The distribution of $\mathcal{L}_\ell$ was investigated in \cite{MPRW}, where the authors established a nonCentral Limit Theorem.
-See also \cite{RossiW} for nodal intersections, \cite{BW2016} for the number of nodal domains, \cite{GW16} and \cite{LeRu} for the Planck-scale mass equidistribution, \cite{DNPR} for the total number of phase singularities, \cite{RWY} for nodal intersections on the 3-dimensional torus.
-Berry's random planar wave model was also considered (see\cite{NPR}), both in the real and complex case.
-See also \cite{BG} for percolation of random nodal lines.\\\\ A general interpretation of these results can be given quickly as follows (we refer to \cite{MPRW}, \cite{MRW}, \cite{CM} for more discussions and details).
-The nodal length $\mathcal{L}_\ell$ of random eigenfunctions can be expanded, in the $L^2-$sense, in terms of its q-th order chaotic components, to obtain the orthogonal expansion:
+See also \cite{RossiW} for nodal intersections, \cite{BW2016} for the number of nodal domains.
+Berry's random planar wave model was also considered (see \cite{NPR}), both in the real and complex case.\\\\ A general interpretation of these results can be given quickly as follows (see \cite{MPRW}, \cite{MRW}, \cite{Rossi2} for more discussions and details).
+The nodal length $\mathcal{L}_\ell$ of random eigenfunctions can be expanded, in the $L^2-$sense, in terms of its $q$-th order chaotic components, to obtain the orthogonal expansion: